Heraldry

 Found in 36 Collections and/or Records:

-Heraldic manuscript, Late sixteenth or early seventeenth century
+Heraldic manuscript, seventeenth century

 Heraldic Names

-Heraldic notes, Late sixteenth and early seventeenth centuries
+Heraldic notes, late sixteenth and early seventeenth centuries

 Heraldry of Corporations of Great Britain, 1882-1900 (Circa)